Get an overview and checklist of the steps needed to ensure your WordPress site has a smooth transition to PHP 7.

 It displays the nag if it detects a PHP version below 5.6.

-WordPress itself will likely include a similar nag in the near future (rumored as of July 2017).
+WordPress itself will likely include a similar nag in the near future (this rumor has been floating since July 2017).

 WordPress is also actively encouraging plugin and theme developers to get on the bandwagon and get their code up to PHP 7 and current WordPress coding standards.